martensonbj/intro-to-go/README.md

 }
 ```

-Let's create another struct for our squadron of pilots
+Let's create another struct for a squadron of pilots

 ```go
 type Squadron struct {